greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt.html.md

 The Greenplum Database optimizer assigns a numeric cost to each query.
 If the cost exceeds the `MAX_COST` value set for the resource queue, the query is rejected as too expensive.

-> **Note** GPORCA and the Postgres Planner utilize different query costing models and may compute different costs for the same query.
-The Greenplum Database resource queue resource management scheme neither differentiates nor aligns costs between GPORCA and the Postgres Planner; it uses the literal cost value returned from the optimizer to throttle queries.
+> **Note** GPORCA and the Postgres-based planner utilize different query costing models and may compute different costs for the same query.
+The Greenplum Database resource queue resource management scheme neither differentiates nor aligns costs between GPORCA and the Postgres-based planner; it uses the literal cost value returned from the optimizer to throttle queries.

 When resource queue-based resource management is active, use the `MEMORY_LIMIT` and `ACTIVE_STATEMENTS` limits for resource queues rather than configuring cost-based limits.
-Even when using GPORCA, Greenplum Database may fall back to using the Postgres Planner for certain queries, so using cost-based limits can lead to unexpected results.
+Even when using GPORCA, Greenplum Database may fall back to using the Postgres-based planner for certain queries, so using cost-based limits can lead to unexpected results.

 The default configuration for a Greenplum Database system has a single default resource queue named `pg_default`.
 The `pg_default` resource queue has an `ACTIVE_STATEMENTS` setting of 20, no `MEMORY_LIMIT`, medium `PRIORITY`, and no set `MAX_COST`.
 This means that all queries are accepted and run immediately, at the same priority and with no memory limitations; however, only twenty queries may run concurrently.